 Taking on this SMEG coffee maker review reminded me of the good old days.
 Things were so much simpler back then: no smartphones, no internet and coffee makers that just, well … made coffee.

 Sounds awful, right?!
-For starters, my guide to the best coffee makers would be a lot smaller and less exciting.
+For starters, my guide to the best drip coffee makers would be a lot smaller and less exciting.
 Plus, there wasn’t any specialty coffee in the 1950s – the best you could hope for was mass-produced, stale coffee that came in a can.

 Still, if you’re a fan of old-school aesthetics, the SMEG coffee maker will really float your boat.
 This dreamy retro style coffee machine has been a real hit on Instagram, so I’ve ordered one to test out.